SLRevathi/Medical-chatbot/README.md

 # Biomistral-Medical-chatbot
-It is a medical chatbot using RAG with biomistral dataset which runs on llm
+It is a medical chatbot using medical dataset which runs on llm